 Oftentimes the full-back will be a kicker as well, but nowadays the position has evolved into an all-around player that can kick, attack, and still be a solid tackler as the last line of defense on a team.
 Most importantly, if a player breaks through the defensive line set up by a team, it is up to the full-back to stop them in their tracks and prevent a long try.

 What is the best position to play in rugby?

 The best position to play in rugby also happens to be the most influential and important position on the pitch, and that is the fly-half.
 The fly-half is the most important position on the pitch because the fly-half is responsible for running the attack, organizing the defense, and deciding when it is best to kick.
 The fly-half runs the attack by deciding when is the best time to pass the ball out to the centers on offense, and kicking to relieve pressure for position when needed.
 The fly-half is also responsible for the defensive organization of players and making sure every single opposing player is covered, making them the captain of the defense.
 This all-around importance on both offense and defense makes the fly-half the most important player on the field and the best position to play in rugby.

 How many players are in a rugby game?

 In a rugby game there are 15 players per team on the field at a time, and 30 players on the field at once.
 These players on the field are then broken down into two groups, with eight forwards and seven backs.
-Additionally, each team in rugby also has seven players as substitutes, bringing the total number of players for each rugby team to 22 players.
+Each team in rugby also has seven players as substitutes, bringing the total number to 22 players.
 However, this is only for union rugby, as in rugby league they only have 13 players per team on the field at once, and 26 players on the field in total.
 Furthermore, rugby league also has ten substitute players, meaning that each team in total has 23 players instead of the 22 featured in rugby union.
 So, depending on which form of rugby is being played, the number of players on the field and on the team total can vary.